-- Capturing action at great heights
+- Season One: Capturing action at great heights

 Ever the nomad, Canon Master and extreme sports photographer Krystle Wright continuously travels for her craft and no longer holds permanent residency for any one country.
 In the land famous for its adventure sports, Krystle captures athletes who appear to walk on air in the canyons of Colorado in season one of Tales by Light.